practicusai/docs/docs/setup-guide.md

 **Cons**

 - Although fairly straightforward, you still have to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman Desktop](https://podman-desktop.io)
-- If you need to access **~10 Million+ cloud data store rows and ~50+ times a day**, you should probably prefer a Worker Node on the cloud.
-Network traffic between the Practicus AI app and Worker Nodes are heavily compressed, and first time data access will feel slower with the local container.
+- If you need to access **~10 Million+ cloud data store rows and ~50+ times a day**, you should probably prefer a Cloud Worker on the cloud.
+Network traffic between the Practicus AI app and Cloud Workers are heavily compressed, and first time data access will feel slower with the local container.
-- If you use a **cloud data lake such as S3 and need to frequently scan large tables**, a cloud Worker Node in the same cloud region will be several orders of magnitude faster.
-In this scenario we recommend you to use cloud and local Worker Nodes together.
-Practicus AI App allows you to use multiple Worker Nodes at the same time, local or on the cloud.
+- If you use a **cloud data lake such as S3 and need to frequently scan large tables**, a cloud Cloud Worker in the same cloud region will be several orders of magnitude faster.
+In this scenario we recommend you to use cloud and local Cloud Workers together.
+Practicus AI App allows you to use multiple Cloud Workers at the same time, local or on the cloud.

 If this is the right option for you, please visit the [local container](#local-container) section below to get started.